Nuclear proliferation

-Non-proliferation efforts
+History of nuclear non-proliferation efforts

 Early efforts to prevent nuclear proliferation involved intense government secrecy, the wartime acquisition of known uranium stores (the Combined Development Trust), and at times even outright sabotage—such as the bombing of a heavy-water facility in Norway thought to be used for a German nuclear program.
 These efforts began immediately after the discovery of nuclear fission and its military potential.
 None of these efforts were explicitly public, because the weapon developments themselves were kept secret until the bombing of Hiroshima.

-Earnest international efforts to promote nuclear non-proliferation began soon after World War II, when the Truman Administration proposed the Baruch Plan of 1946, named after Bernard Baruch, America's first representative to the United Nations Atomic Energy Commission.
+Earnest international efforts to promote nuclear non-proliferation began soon after World War II, when the Truman Administration proposed the Baruch Plan of 1946, named after Bernard Baruch, America's first representative to the United Nations Atomic Energy Commission (UNAEC).
 The Baruch Plan, which drew heavily from the Acheson–Lilienthal Report of 1946, proposed the verifiable dismantlement and destruction of the U.S. nuclear arsenal (which, at that time, was the only nuclear arsenal in the world) after all governments had cooperated successfully to accomplish two things: (1) the establishment of an "international atomic development authority," which would actually own and control all military-applicable nuclear materials and activities, and (2) the creation of a system of automatic sanctions, which not even the U.N.
 Security Council could veto, and which would proportionately punish states attempting to acquire the capability to make nuclear weapons or fissile material.

 Baruch's plea for the destruction of nuclear weapons invoked basic moral and religious intuitions.
 In one part of his address to the UN, Baruch said, "Behind the black portent of the new atomic age lies a hope which, seized upon with faith, can work out our salvation.
 If we fail, then we have damned every man to be the slave of Fear.
 Let us not deceive ourselves.
 We must elect World Peace or World Destruction....
 We must answer the world's longing for peace and security."
 With this remark, Baruch helped launch the field of nuclear ethics, to which many policy experts and scholars have contributed.

 Although the Baruch Plan enjoyed wide international support, it failed to emerge from the UNAEC because the Soviet Union planned to veto it in the Security Council.
 Still, it remained official American policy until 1953, when President Eisenhower made his "Atoms for Peace" proposal before the U.N.
 General Assembly.
 Eisenhower's proposal led eventually to the creation of the International Atomic Energy Agency (IAEA) in 1957.
 Under the "Atoms for Peace" program thousands of scientists from around the world were educated in nuclear science and then dispatched home, where many later pursued secret weapons programs in their home country.